ankitects/faqs/src/the-2021-scheduler.md

 The 2021 scheduler ("v3") is an update to the [Anki 2.1 scheduler](./the-anki-2.1-scheduler.md) ("v2").

+## Enabling

+As of Anki/AnkiMobile 23.10, the v3 scheduler is the default and only option.

+On older Anki/AnkiMobile versions, the scheduler can be changed in the preferences screen.

+On AnkiDroid, you'll either need to switch to the 2.17 alphas, or go to the advanced settings, enable the new backend, and then v3 scheduler.

 ## Compatibility

 The v2 and v3 schedulers are compatible.
 You can switch between them without